 In May Houdini began filming what was originally called Circumstantial Evidence at Lasky's Hollywood Studio on Selma Ave., and on location around greater Los Angeles.
 The sprawling estate of architect George Edwin Bergstrom doubled for the Cameron home (today West Coast University).
 The Harbour Apartments near downtown doubled as an insane asylum where Houdini dangled in a straitjacket below the building's cornice.
 The production also placed a biplane high atop Lookout Mountain, where Houdini feigned wing walking as technicians rocked the fuselage for effect.
 Near the end of the first month of production, Jesse Lasky wrote Houdini from New York informing him that the "consensus of opinion" is that The Grim Game is the best title for the movie.

 On May 31, the movie's climatic aerial action was shot using Jennies leased from Mercury Aviation at DeMille Field in Santa Monica.
 For the dangerous plane to plane transfer, Houdini was doubled by Robert Kennedy.
 While at an elevation of over 1000 feet, the planes collided.
 Miraculously, the pilots were able to crash land and no one was killed.
-The ending of the movie was rewritten to include the spectacular accident which had been captured on film.
-(The fact that it wasn't Houdini doing the stunt himself was kept secret.)
-Then in late June, Houdini took a fall and broke the wrist he had first fractured while making The Master Mystery.
+The ending of the movie was rewritten to include the spectacular accident which had been captured on film from a third plane containing director Irvin Willat.
+But in late June Houdini had his own accident when he fell and broke the wrist he had first fractured while making The Master Mystery.
 The injury delayed completion of the movie by two weeks.

 Houdini enjoyed Hollywood and made the most of his time in the city.
 When The Master Mystery opened at Clune's Theater on Broadway, Houdini made a personal appearance.
 He performed with Will Rogers at a benefit for the Actor's Fund, and visited his old friend Buster Keaton on the set of Back Stage at the Comique Studio in Edendale.
 (In photos taken at this time, Houdini can be seen concealing the cast on his wrist behind his straw hat.)
 He also rubbed shoulders with stars of the era, being photographed with the likes of Mary Pickford, Cecil B. DeMille, Thomas Meighan, and Clarence Geldart.
 Gloria Swanson appears to have been a fan, signing no less than two photos to the magician, on one teasing: "Hocus Pocus, try and find it!"